-The underlying Supply Chain technical competencies are skills, knowledge and characteristics that support the effective performance as Supply Chain professional.
+The underlying Supply Chain competencies are skills, knowledge and characteristics that support the effective performance as Supply Chain professional.
 Given the global Supply Chain demands Supply Chain professional should never stop developing new skills and enhancing existing ones.

 The supply chain competecnies mentioned in this blog is still high level description of what is required to be a competent supply chain professional.
 If you want to know details Materials Management Competencies, you can use Materials Management Technical Competencies Self-Assessment tool or you can read my blog 11 Vital Components of Material Management Technical Competencies to Master